The Basic Rules of Roulette

 | European Roulette | 37 | 2.70% | All players — global standard |

-The decision tree is simple: if French Roulette with La Partage is available and you plan to use even-money bets, play that.
-Otherwise, play European.
-Only consider American Roulette if no single-zero alternative exists.
-Never play Mexican or Triple Zero Roulette when a standard variant is available at the same stakes.
+Simple decision tree: French Roulette with La Partage if available and you use even-money bets.
+Otherwise European.
+American only if no single-zero alternative exists.
+Never Mexican or Triple Zero when a standard variant is at the same stakes.

 Table Etiquette

-At a physical casino, following table etiquette is expected.
-At an online table, most of these rules are enforced automatically by the interface — but understanding them gives context to how the game is designed to flow.
+At a physical casino, etiquette is expected.
+At an online table, most rules are enforced automatically by the interface — but understanding them gives context to how the game is designed to flow.

 Frequently Asked Questions